A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The ACA called for Medicaid expansion nationwide.
 But in June 2012, the Supreme Court ruled that states could not be forced to expand their Medicaid programs, so it was left to each state to determine whether to participate or not.

 When Medicaid expansion took effect in 2014, it was only available in 26 states and DC.
 In the ensuing years, there has been a slow but steady increase in the number of states implementing Medicaid expansion.
-As of early 2024, Medicaid had been expanded in 40 states and the District of Columbia (see list below).
+As of early 2025, Medicaid had been expanded in 40 states and the District of Columbia (see list below).
 Oklahoma, Missouri, South Dakota, and North Carolina are the most recent states to have expanded Medicaid, all doing so between 2021 and 2023.

 Wisconsin is not counted among the Medicaid expansion states, but the rules are different there.
 Wisconsin has implemented what essentially amounts to a partial expansion of Medicaid, and has no coverage gap (described below) because Medicaid is available to low-income adults with income below the poverty level.

-But because Wisconsin has not fully expanded Medicaid as called for in the ACA (ie, Medicaid is not available in Wisconsin to adults with income between 100% and 138% of the poverty level), the state does not receive the enhanced federal Medicaid funding that it would receive if it fully expanded Medicaid.
+But because Wisconsin has not fully expanded Medicaid as called for in the ACA (meaning, Medicaid is not available in Wisconsin to adults with income between 100% and 138% of the poverty level), the state does not receive the enhanced federal Medicaid funding that it would receive if it fully expanded Medicaid.

 Georgia partially expanded Medicaid in the summer of 2023, using an approach similar to Wisconsin’s (ie, it still counts as a non-expansion state), and also incorporating a work requirement.
 Like Wisconsin, Georgia is not receiving the enhanced federal funding that would be available if the state were to fully expand Medicaid.
+And enrollment in Georgia’s partial Medicaid expansion has been quite low, with only about 6,500 people enrolled as of early 20251 (versus more than 450,000 who would be eligible if the state adopted full Medicaid expansion without a work requirement2).

 How is Medicaid expansion funded?